-The American Library Association’s Great Stories Club is a reading and discussion program that gives at-risk and underserved youth the opportunity to read, reflect, and share ideas on topics that resonate with them.
+The American Library Association’s Great Stories Club is a reading and discussion program that gives underserved youth the opportunity to read, reflect, and share ideas on topics that resonate with them.

 Since 2006, the Great Stories Club has reached more than 700 libraries and 30,000 young adults.